The Rise of Software as a Service (SaaS)

 How many SaaS companies exist in California and the United States?

-According to data from Crunchbase, there were 2,058 SaaS organizations trading in California as of November 2018.
-This means over 18% of the worldwide SaaS market is based in the Golden State.
-However, in terms of new startups, there is a different picture emerging.
+According to data from Crunchbase, there were 2,517058 SaaS organizations trading in California as of June 2020 November 2018.
+This means over 158% of the worldwide SaaS market is based in the Golden State.

 Which countries are seeing an increase in SaaS startups?